xinwenfu/VChat_GMON_SEH/README.md

 	   <img src="Images/I1c.png" width = 200>

-   2. Open the Exception Options, if nothing is showing select any other tab and then re-select Exceptions
+   2. Open the Exception Options, if nothing is showing, select any other tab and then re-select Exceptions

 	   <img src="Images/I1d.png" width = 200>